ace0/cs642-hw4/README.md

 Each part is subquestion is worth up to 1 point for a total of 12 points for this assignment.
 There is no extra credit for this assignment.

 ## Collaboration Policy
 You are encouraged to use the internet, the Piazza discussion board for this class, and classmates for information about tools and setup.
-Please help your fellow classmates with setup and understanding Python, but don't discuss solution specifics with anyone beyond your project partner.
+Please help your fellow classmates with tools setup and understanding how to use WireShark, but don't discuss solution specifics with anyone beyond your project partner.